willtscott/inquire-boulder-chatbot/planning/project-journal.md

         A. Dialogflow fulfillment webhooks
         B. Dialogflow API
     3. Cloud Service Option: Use Docker image with all requirements and project code to run chat bot as web service with no local component.
-* Gensim Doc2Vec: Completed initial tutorial to apply to FAQ
+* Gensim Doc2Vec: Completed initial tutorial to apply to FAQ.
+Completed second tutorial.
 * Docker image on Google Cloud
 * Dialogflow API without web console

-Plan:
-a) continue working on dialogflow, flask, and interfacing with google cloud
-b) train a doc2vec model on answers - test by giving questions.
-c) train a doc2vec model on q&a - test by giving questions.
-- compare with all previous approaches you tried, on the test set.
-d) be able to explain what is doc2vec, and how is it useful here, what is the difference between KNN and Doc2vec.
-e) what other scenarios are use cases for doc2vec based modeling approach?